-- give individual boys extra tuition in subjects they struggle in.
+- giving extra tuition in subjects they struggle in.

 - give workshops in anything – it could be photography, breakdancing, sport, gymnastics, art, team building etc.

-- keep the boys active!
-They love football and learning new games.
+- help keep them active!
+They love all sports and learning new games.

 - be their friends – they’re all very sociable!

 The needs for volunteers vary according to whether the boys are at school or not.
 During term time, they spend all day Monday to Friday at school, returning to the house between 5 and 6 pm.
 Sarah has instituted a buddy system with volunteers to help them with their homework between 6 and 8 pm each weekday night.
 At weekends, it’s a question of organising activities, particularly sports.